French immersion: Higher education

 Generally, colleges and universities in Canada teach in only one of the two official languages.
 Students must pass linguistic entrance exams to study in a language they did not complete their schooling in.
-All universities and many colleges will offer traditional language learning in the other official language, however these are not immersion in the sense used in schools.
+All universities and many colleges will offer traditional language learning in the other official language; however, these are not immersion in the sense used in schools.
 A few institutions have both French and English faculties in the same university, but admission to individual courses still requires preexisting language skills.
 The University of Ottawa briefly offered specialized science classes for students studying in their second language during the 1980s, but these was phased out in favour of traditional language courses.

 True immersion occurs at summer programs that are part of the Explore program funded by the federal government, based on the Trois-Pistoles program at Western founded in 1933 (see above).

 Regional discrepancies

-French-immersion programs were offered in all ten Canadian provinces until 2022 when New Brunwick announced plans to abolish the program.
+French-immersion programs were offered in all ten Canadian provinces until 2022 when New Brunswick announced plans to abolish the program.
 The popularity of French immersion and "core French" differ by province and region.
 Note that these numbers refers to anglophone and allophone pupils: it does not include francophone mother-tongue students, who are enrolled in a separate school system altogether.
 Historically, enrolment in French immersion was proportionally highest in Quebec and New Brunswick, both provinces that have their own provincial language laws, above and beyond the federal Official Languages Act, which made knowledge of French even more valuable in the local job markets.
 French immersion enrolment in lowest in Western Canada and the North, where job requiring French are more rare.
 However all regions except New Brunswick (where the rules on eligibility were changed) experienced growth in proportionate and absolute terms between 2000 and 2012.